Andi-Cast/chat-app/README.md

 # Chat Application

 ## Overview
-This chat application is a real-time messaging platform designed for easy and fun communication between users.
+This chat application is a real-time messaging platform designed for easy communication between users.
 With this app, you can send and recieve mesesages instantly, see who's online, and share files with your friends.

 ## Application Details
 This application allows users to send and recieve messages in real-time.
 Users can see who is online, send text messages, and share files wiht other users.